certik/theoretical-physics/src/differential-geometry/chapterone.rst

     \nabla_\beta p_\alpha = {\partial p_\alpha \over\partial     x^\beta}-\Gamma^\mu_{\alpha\beta}p_\mu

-Whis is obviously a tensor, because the above equation has a tensor on the left hand side ($\nabla_\beta \phi$) and tensors on the right hand side ($p_\alpha\nabla_\beta V^\alpha$ and $V^\alpha$).
+This is obviously a tensor, because the above equation has a tensor on the left hand side ($\nabla_\beta \phi$) and tensors on the right hand side ($p_\alpha\nabla_\beta V^\alpha$ and $V^\alpha$).
 Similarly for the derivative of the tensor $A^{\mu\nu}$ we use the fact that $V^\mu=A^{\mu\nu}p_\nu$ is a